ligurio/swebok-v3/0_introduction.md

 The first of these objectives, a consistent worldwide view of software engineering, was supported by a development process which engaged approximately 150 reviewers from 33 countries.
-More information regarding the development process can be found on the website (www.swebok.org).
+More information regarding the development process can be found on the website ([www.swebok.org](http://www.swebok.org)).
 Professional and learned societies and public agencies involved in software engineering were contacted, made aware of this project to update SWEBOK, and invited to participate in the review process.
 KA editors were recruited from North America, the Pacific Rim, and Europe.
 Presentations on the project were made at various international venues.
 The second of the objectives, the desire to specify the scope of software engineering, motivates the fundamental organization of the Guide.
 The material that is recognized as being within this discipline is organized into the fifteen KAs listed in Table I.1.
 Each of these KAs is treated in a chapter in this Guide.

 Table I.1.
-The 15 SWEBOK KAs
+The 15 SWEBOK KAs <!-- FIXME -->

 Software Requirements
 Software Design